mdx-js/mdx-analyzer/.changeset/large-dolls-obey.md

 "vscode-mdx": patch
 ---

-Support the `components` prop for MDX JSX tags.
+Support the `components` prop for MDX JSX tags and JSX expressions.